Daniel-Fernandez-951/Nauclerus-API/README.md

 <!-- ABOUT THE PROJECT -->
 ## About Nauclerus Logbook API

-**API endpoint for general aviation pilots and student pilots to store their logbook data**.
+**API endpoint for general aviation, rotorcraft and commercial pilots to store their logbook data**.
 Nauclerus runs in a Docker container, allowing secure **local** access and redundant storage using NAS device that supports running Docker containers.
-Nauclerus can also send your logbook data to a cloud service, ensuring there's always a backup of your logbook.
+Nauclerus can also send your logbook data to a cloud service, ensuring there's always a backup of your logbook (at the cost of security for data redundancy).

 ### Database Diagram
 Relational SQL database schema and relationships (_subject to change_):